 Stack Manager which receives configuration details and updates from OAM and passes to SMM is called Messenger (MSM).

 The interface between the SMM and Messenger is called MSM (Messenger to Stack Manager).
-SMM and Messenger are tightly coupled through MSM interface.
+SMM and Messenger are lightly coupled through MSM interface.
+OAM-SM will call MsmEnodeBinitialCfgComplete function of MSM which will pack and post message to SM with event EVTSMSTATICCFG with the help of SSI.
+SM will unpack the message and will call smStaticCfgReq function which will start state machine of SM.

 Stack Manager has the state machine and perform all its tasks sequentially.